chaipi-chaya/CarND-Behavioral-Cloning-P3/README.md

 * data of center lane, prevent off road : remove 90% of 0 angle, so it take short time to train and model will not be train on a lot of 0 angle.
 * recovering data : remove angle between 1 to -1, so this data will not influence other data (use only turning data).

 2. model line 114-182 : This model initialize by VGG net 11, but I decrease filter size down to 8-64.
+All activation function is relu.

 Here is architecture of the model: